Construction of product $*$-probability spaces via free cumulants: Abstract

 \section{Abstract}

-It is well-known that free independence is equivalent to the vanishing of mixed free cumulants.
+It is well known that free independence is equivalent to the vanishing of mixed free cumulants.
 The purpose of this short note is to build free products of $*$-probability spaces using this as the definition of freeness and relying on free cumulants instead of moments.